rndinfosecguy/mpp/README.md

 ## License

-Evil Portals is distributed under the GNU GENERAL PUBLIC LICENSE v3.
+My Pineapple Pager Payloads (MPP) is distributed under the GNU GENERAL PUBLIC LICENSE v3.
 See LICENSE for more information.

 ## Disclaimer